Kitware/VTK/Documentation/docs/user_guide/VTKFileFormats.md

 ```

 The fourth and final example is data represented as a field.
-You may also wish to see “Working With Field Data” on [page 249](https://www.kitware.com/products/books/VTKUsersGuide.pdf#page=263) to see how to manipulate this data.
+You may also wish to see "Working With Field Data" on [page 249](https://www.kitware.com/products/books/VTKUsersGuide.pdf#page=263) to see how to manipulate this data.
 The data file shown below can be found in its entirety [here](https://raw.githubusercontent.com/Kitware/vtk-examples/gh-pages/src/Testing/Data/financial.vtk).
 The example [FinanceFieldData](https://kitware.github.io/vtk-examples/site/Cxx/Modelling/FinanceFieldData) generated Figure 5.
 <figure>
   <img src="https://github.com/Kitware/vtk-examples/blob/gh-pages/src/Testing/Baseline/Cxx/Modelling/TestFinanceFieldData.png?raw=true" width="640" alt="FinanceFieldData">